In hard times, "I buy gold" is Italy's boom business

 Some 8.5 percent of Italians sold items at a pawnshop in 2011, according to an Eurispes survey.

-Some operators are active for just a few weeks before selling on their licences, making it difficult to counter their activities of money laundering and receipt of stolen goods.
+Some operators are active for just a few weeks before selling on their licenses, making it difficult to counter their activities of money laundering and receipt of stolen goods.

-"It's a well established pattern that organised crime tends to take a lead role in new, high-growth sectors," said Razzante.
+"It's a well established pattern that organized crime tends to take a lead role in new, high-growth sectors," said Razzante.

 'PUT IT ASIDE'